-Please also let us know if you know anyone who makes obtained fraudulent grants from the council to improve properties or to obtain care grants
+Please let us know if you know anyone attempting to obtain fraudulent improvement grants from us.
+Or if anyone attempts to obtain care grants.

 Advise us of any concerns you have where you suspect fraud has been committed against the council.

 You can be assured you have the right to remain anonymous and that all the information provided will be treated in the strictest confidence.

 Please note that Bournemouth Borough Council no longer investigates benefit fraud - this is now the responsibility of the Department of Work and Pensions.